Mirantis/mke-docs/content/docs/configuration/multus.md

 weight: 11
 ---

-Multus CNI is a container network interface (CNI) plugin that enables the attachment of multiple network interfaces to a single Pod.
+Multus is a container network interface (CNI) plugin that enables the attachment of multiple network interfaces to a single Pod.

 In Kubernetes, by default, a Pod is only connected to a single network